If you are working from home, you may be experiencing network saturation or slow performance, especially when using video.

 - This is easily done by running the Network Assessment Tool.
 This tool will tell you whether or not you meet the requirements.
 You will want to ensure you meet media quality and network connectivity performance requirements from both the edge segment and the client segment.

 Want to learn more about leveraging Microsoft Teams for remote work?
-Blue Chip can help – just give us a shout.
+Core BTS can help – just give us a shout.